Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 The parameters which effect the SBT indexing are:

 - `InstanceContributionToHitGroupIndex`: This sets the instance's SBT offset, $$\mathbb{I}_\text{offset}$$
-- `InstanceMask`: While the mask does not effect which hit group is called, it can be used to skip traversal of instances entirely, by masking them out of the traversal
+- `InstanceMask`: While the mask does not affect which hit group is called, it can be used to skip traversal of instances entirely, by masking them out of the traversal

 ### Trace Ray Parameters

-In the ray generation, closest hit and miss shaders the HLSL [TraceRay](https://docs.microsoft.com/en-us/windows/win32/direct3d12/traceray-function) function can be called to trace rays through the scene.
+In the ray generation, closest hit, and miss shaders the HLSL [TraceRay](https://docs.microsoft.com/en-us/windows/win32/direct3d12/traceray-function) function can be called to trace rays through the scene.